cyanreg/avtransport/draft-qproto-spec.md

 A special section is dedicated for custom codec storage.
-While potentially useful for experimentation and for specialized usecases, users of such are invited to submit an addenda to this document to formalize such containerization.
+While potentially useful for experimentation and for specialized usecases, users of such are invited to submit an addendum to this document to formalize such containerization.
 This field MUST NOT be used if the codec being contained already has a formal definition in this spec.

 For custom encapsulation, the `codec_id` in